 - Q. When performing two-step skin testing, what should be done if the second-step TST is not placed in 1-3 weeks? - A. Perform the second-step TST as soon as possible, even if several months have passed. - Q. If a person does not return for a TST reading within 48-72 hours, when can a TST be placed on them again? - A. A TST can be administered again as soon as possible.
-If the second step of a two-step TST is not read within 48-72 hours, administer a third test as soon as possible (even if several months have elapsed), and ensure that the result is read within 48-72 hours.

-Q. How should a TST result be interpreted?

-- A. Information provided by the CDC can be found on page 46 of this manual.
-Additionally, information regarding how to administer and interpret TB skin test results, may be referenced in the Mantoux Tuberculosis Skin Test: Facilitator Guide, 2013 located on-line at http://www.cdc.gov/tb/education/mantoux/pdf/mantoux.pdf. - Q. Should a TST reading of ≥10 mm be accepted 7 days after the TST was placed? - A. If the TST was not read between 48-72 hours, another TST should be placed as soon as possible and read within 48-72 hours.
+If the second step of a two-step TST is not read within 48-72 hours, administer a third test as soon as possible (even if several months have elapsed), and ensure that the result is read within 48-72 hours. - Q. Should a TST reading of ≥ 10 mm be accepted 7 days after the TST was placed? - A. If the TST was not read between 48-72 hours, another TST should be placed as soon as possible and read within 48-72 hours.
 However, certain studies indicate that positive TST reactions might still be measurable 4-7 days after the TST was placed.
 If the TST reaction is read as ≥15 mm 7 days after placement, the millimeter result can be recorded and considered to be a positive result.